paulkarpenko/us-code-ui/uscode/title-15-commerce-and-trade/chapter-063-technology-innovation.md

   (B) *Small businesses* — The Secretary shall ensure that such collaboration with Federal agencies prioritizes the needs and challenges of small businesses.

-**(g) Evaluation**
+**(e) Evaluation**

-(1) **In general** — Not later than 3 years after January 4, 2011, the Secretary shall enter into a contract with an independent entity, such as the National Academy of Sciences, to conduct an evaluation of the program established under subsection (a).
+(1) **In general** — Not later than 3 years after December 16, 2014, the Secretary shall enter into a contract with an independent entity, such as the National Academy of Sciences, to conduct an evaluation of the program established under subsection (a).

 (2) **Requirements** — The evaluation shall include—